Daemion docs

 1. Loads the last 10–15 turns from SQLite (always present, full text)

-3. Provides the agent with 5 history tools: search_history, get_thread, list_threads, find_relevant, search_all
+3. Provides the agent with history and knowledge tools such as search_history, get_thread, list_threads, find_relevant, search_all, knowledge_search, and knowledge_read

 Older turns are queryable on demand — the agent retrieves them when it detects it needs them.
-This keeps prompts lean while preserving access to full history.
+This keeps prompts lean while preserving access to full history and durable knowledge.

 3. Execution Substrate